 When you consistently make and share videos that are optimized, it pays off long-term.
 The only caveat here is that it has to be an ongoing process.

 Think of SEO as a flywheel.
 The more videos you optimize, the more the flywheel spins.
-Once you’ve got the flywheel spinning, you’ll rank in better positions for more videos, which means you’re raking in more views.
+Once you’ve got the flywheel spinning, you’ll rank in better positions for more videos, which means you’re raking in more views and YouTube monetization earnings.

 4 of the best YouTube title generators